< Previous Next >

 How to Buy RaiBlocks (XRB): Quick Guide

 DISCLAIMER: None of the following is intended to be investment advice.
 This is only meant to be a description of what has worked well for me so far, and my own opinions.
 Also, full disclosure, my links to Coinbase and KuCoin, etc., include referrals.
 It actually benefits you to use them because we will both get an extra $10 worth of BTC for free if you deposit at least $100 to Coinbase.
-Thanks in advance if you follow the links when you make your accounts — and even if you don’t, I hope you find this article useful!
+Thanks in advance if you follow the links when you make your accounts - and even if you don’t, I hope you find this article useful!
 Remember: Always do your own research.
 This is not financial advice, so do not make any purchases or sales based on the opinions written on this website.

 Note: RaiBlocks has been rebranded to “Nano” since the time of this writing but is still under the “XRB” ticker.
 I will leave the name as RaiBlocks in the rest of this article— and will be writing about the Nano rebrand and what it means for the future of XRB soon!